Start Bay Benefice

 Weddings, Christenings (Baptisms) and Funerals

-The beauty of our mainly Medieval churches and stunning countryside attracts a large number of weddings throughout the year and I am delighted with this.
-Couples come from all over the country and with the relaxation of rules around eligibility, it is usually possible to accomodate people, especially if I am contacted in good time.
+The beauty of our mainly Medieval churches and stunning countryside attracts a large number of weddings throughout the year and we are delighted with this.
+Couples come from all over the country and with the relaxation of rules around eligibility, it is usually possible to accomodate people, especially if we are contacted in good time.
 Please refer to our information on Weddings page to plan your celebration.

 With a growing elderly population, funerals are a fact of life in our villages.
-It is a privilege for me to be able to come alongside people at this often difficult and emotional time.
+It is a privilege for us to be able to come alongside people at this often difficult and emotional time.
 We are fortunate that all our churches have spaces in their churchyards for burials, if required, and also have spaces set aside for interment of ashes.
-I am happy to work with relatives to plan the service and to liaise with your funeral director.
+However space is limited and we hope that you will understand when we ask you to verify the deceased comnnection with the church and village.
+We are happy to work with relatives to plan the service and to liaise with your funeral director.

 Visits and Home Communion